Content Repurposing

 Tracking the ROI of content repurposing

 Content repurposing generates ROI in two directions.
-It increases the return on existing content investments (your blog posts now reach 5-10x more people), and it reduces the cost of new social content production (you are extracting rather than creating from scratch).
+It increases the return on existing content investments (your blog posts often reach significantly more people through repurposed social formats), and it reduces the cost of new social content production (you are extracting rather than creating from scratch).

 Track both sides of this equation.
 For the existing content side, measure the total audience reached by each piece of source content across all its repurposed formats.
-A blog post that reached 2,000 readers organically but generated carousels that collectively reached 50,000 people has a 25x distribution multiplier.
+A blog post that reached a modest organic readership but generated carousels that collectively reached a much larger social audience has a strong distribution multiplier.
 Track this multiplier over time to demonstrate the ROI of your repurposing system.

 For the production cost side, measure the time spent on repurposed carousels versus original carousels.
-Most teams find that repurposed carousels take 40-60% less time to produce because the ideation and content creation work is already done.
-With AI tools handling the design, that reduction can reach 70-80%.
+Most teams find that repurposed carousels take significantly less time to produce because the ideation and content creation work is already done.
+With AI tools handling the design, that reduction is even greater.

 Track the distribution multiplier: total carousel reach divided by original content reach